yuanpengX/learngit/readme.txt

 Today I've learned something about NN and BP;
 while implement gradient, I made a mistake: delta = \theta'*\delta.*g'(z)    there I mistake z with a

+@2015/3/1
+First day of march, I finished a program to factorize any num.